b-husein/moment/README.md

 ## Features

-- Clean, responsive, well organized and simple with Modern UI Design. ⚡
+- Clean, responsive, well organized with Modern UI Design. ⚡
 - Coded with basic HTML5 and CSS3; 🔨
 - Does not contain JavaScript Frameworks or libraries as dependencies.